April 7, 2026

 The APS decides when, where and in what order production takes place.

 The shop floor is the operational reality of production.
-It's where machines run, where products are created, and where malfunctions occur.
-A modern APS (Automated Planning and Scheduling) system only unfolds its full potential in close interaction with the shop floor.
+This is where machines run, products are made, and disruptions occur.
+A modern APS only realizes its full potential when it works in close coordination with the shop floor.
 Production feedback, machine data, and status information flow continuously back into the system and influence planning.
+This continuous flow of data also forms the basis for effective shop floor management.

 This creates a closed loop: